arnaudj/edu-book-notes/micro-frontends/practical-module-federation.md

 }
 ```

-## requiredVersion
+### requiredVersion

+type: false | string

+default: undefined

-The version of the package that is required otherwise Webpack should use the fallback.
+The required version of the shared module.
+Otherwise Webpack should use the fallback.

+It accepts semantic versioning.
+For example, "^1.2.3".

+Logs a warning when version is not valid.

 Ex:
 ```javascript